 Ensure that the required system Dependencies are installed.

-COMPSs will be installed within the $HOME/.local/ folder (or alternatively within the active virtual environment).
+folder (or alternatively within the active virtual environment).

-$ pip install pycompss -v
+$ pip install pycompss -vImportant

 Please, update the environment after installing COMPSs:

-it to ensure that the environment is propperly updated.
+$ source ~/.bashrc # or alternatively reboot the machineIf installed within a virtual environment, deactivate and activate it to ensure that the environment is propperly updated.

 Warning

-If using Ubuntu 18.04 or higher, you will need to comment
+If using Ubuntu 18.04 or higher, you will need to comment some lines of your

-Please, check the Post installation
+and do a complete logout.
+Please, check the Post installation Section for detailed instructions.

 Ensure that the required system Dependencies are installed.

-COMPSs will be installed within the /usr/lib64/pythonX.Y/site-packages/pycompss/ folder.
+COMPSs will be installed within the /usr/lib64/pythonX.Y/site-packages/pycompss/

-$ sudo -E pip install pycompss -v
+$ sudo -E pip install pycompss -vImportant

 Please, update the environment after installing COMPSs:

-$ source /etc/profile.d/compss.sh # or alternatively reboot the machine
+$ source /etc/profile.d/compss.sh # or alternatively reboot the machineWarning

-If using Ubuntu 18.04 or higher, you will need to comment
+If using Ubuntu 18.04 or higher, you will need to comment some lines of your

-Please, check the Post installation
+and do a complete logout.
+Please, check the Post installation Section for detailed instructions.

 Ensure that the required system Dependencies are installed.